polyfy/polylith/readme.md

 <img src="images/environment.png" width="30%" alt="Environment">

 1. The `development` environment:
-   - This is where we work with the code, often via a REPL.
+   - This is where we work with the code, often from a REPL.
    - It contains all libraries, components and bases in the workspace, which is specified in `./deps.edn`.
+   - If we have any `profiles` then they are defined in `./deps.edn`.
    - Any extra code, that is not part of a component or base, lives under the `development` folder.
 2. Any `deployable` environment:
    - Used to build deployable artifacts, e.g.: lambda functions, REST API's, libraries, command line tools, ...and more.